sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ## Check the commits log

-A great `git` command is `git log`.
-There are two main applications I have found very useful.
-First is making sure that the commits history looks it should.
+A great Get command is `git log`.
+There are two specific applications, I have found very useful.
+First, is making sure that the commits history looks like it should.
 For example:

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git log